 The most effective and certainly the least “sexy” of all places to start on this new venture, is to simply make a list.
 Putting ink to paper allows you to fully commit to the idea while also providing a visual of the bones needed to set your foundation.
 If you want to open up an Etsy storefront, fantastic, put it on paper.
 What are you going to offer?
 How much product can you produce with the materials you have on hand.
 How much upfront costs are you going to incur to get started?
 Writing all of these ideas down will help narrow down your list and paint a better picture of what can actually be.
 Trust us, we’re dreamers, we have a thousand different ideas for new ventures before our breakfast, you are not alone.

 Now that you have a clearer picture, it’s time for you to do the heavy lifting.
 Create that shop.
 Pick up that camera and capture portraits.
 Attempt to coordinate your first event.
-Do whatever you can to get that brand recognition and show your audience that you are legit.
+Do whatever you can to get that brand recognition and show your audience that you are legitimate.
 If you already have a primary source of income, use this secondary source to be more daring because it’s the perfect time to take that leap of faith.
-We had a background in graphic design, so naturally that’s where we were destined to take our business.
+We had a background in graphic design, so naturally that’s where we were destined to take our second business.
 Playing to your strength is a sure way to set yourself up for success.
 Never take your skills for granted, embrace them and bet on yourself, chances are other creatives have yearned to start up the same project but haven’t taken the leap yet.

 Once you have a solid foothold on your new venture, be sure to cross your t’s and dot your i’s in every aspect of the brand.
 Create all the social media accounts, remain active, promote where needed.
 Be seen as much as possible doing what you love.
 Which brings us to the most important aspect of your new brand.
 Be sure to have a website!
 Your following needs to be able to find you, they need to be able to share your work among their friends.
 Social media is an amazing tool for hobbyist, but don’t be fooled into thinking that it is comparable to the legitimateness of a fully fledged website.
 It doesn’t matter if you buy a template or opt for a fully customized site.
 Have something, anything, online.
 This is how your secondary stream of revenue will begin to boom.